geo-mac/Rioxx-development/model/rioxx-data-examples.md

 All examples offer variation in the PID types used for name identification, deposits, organizational identification, and so on.
 The PID mixed economy! ;-)

+All examples include annotations within the XML, to aid human readability.

 ### Example 1
 An instance in which an AAM is not being exposed via the repository and instead a Gold VoR.
 This VoR is deposited in the repository and therefore no PID need be minted for a local AAM deposit.
 This example uses real data from Strathprints and includes two related datasets and a piece of related software on GitHub
 ```